SB62/webDevBootcamp/README.md

 Whew, life got away from me a bit.

-Doubling down on my efforts starting August 2021
+Doubling down on my efforts starting May 2022.